awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

-# Creating a Publish/Subscription Web Application that Translates Messages
+# Creating a publish/subscription web application that translates messages

 ## Purpose